dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Old age, believe me, is a good and pleasant thing.
-It is true you are gently shouldered off the stage, but then you are given such a comfortable front stall as spectator.
+  God is a thought who makes crooked all that is straight.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1424 days)
+## 🌟 Experiences (1425 days)

 ### 🧮 Programming languages